ilastik/ilastik.github.io/documentation/objects/objects.md

 If you want to inspect the connected components, activate the "Objects (connected components)" layer.
 For large 3D datasets this step can take quite a while.
 However, keep in mind that most of the time selecting more features at this step is not more expensive computationally.
-We therefore recommend that you select all features you think you might try for classification and then choose a subset of these features in the next applet.
+We therefore recommend that you select all features you think you might try for classification or want to export later and then choose a subset of these features for classification in the next applet.